🚚 FREE US SHIPPING ON ORDERS OVER $60 🚚

 But you don't wanna be stuck topping out at 20 MPH, right?
 Many pontoon boats can comfortably motor at more than 30 MPH.
 Deck boats and cabin cruisers often go even faster.

 Let's now calculate the HP needed for that speed.
-A boat weighing 4,000 pounds with the desired cruise speed of 30 MPH requires at least 160 horsepower in the engine (or engines).
+A boat weighing 4,000 pounds with a desired cruise speed of 30 MPH requires at least 160 horsepower in the engine (or engines).

 For an 8,000-lb. boat, you'll need more than 320 HP to move along at 30 MPH.
 And for a 12,000-lb. boat (at wet weight, FYI), you'll need a minimum of 480 horses under the hull (or back in the outboards).